xenongee/Flow.Launcher.Plugin.AI-Assistant/readme.md

-# Flow.Launcher.Plugin.ai
+# Flow.Launcher.Plugin.AI-Assistant
-A Flow Launcher plugin that connects to OpenRouter AI models, allowing you to quickly query AI models directly from your launcher.
+The Flow Launcher plugin connects to the desired model via any OpenAI API-compatible provider (such as OpenRouter), allowing you to quickly ask the AI model anything directly from your launcher.

 ## Features
 - Query AI models directly from Flow Launcher
 - Uses delimiter-based command pattern (`||`) to trigger queries
 - API key can be set via environment variable for security
 - Results can be copied to clipboard or opened in Notepad
-- Supports multiple AI models through OpenRouter
+- Supports multiple AI models through OpenAI API-compatible providers
+- Customizable system prompt

 ## Installation
 ### Method 1: Via Flow Launcher